SSCP Bylaws

 Article VI: Meetings

-1. The section shall hold an annual business meeting, typically at the time and place of the annual convention of the APA or APS.
+1. The section shall hold an annual business meeting, typically at the time and place of the annual convention of the American Psychological Association, Association for Psychological Science, or Association for Behavioral and Cognitive Therapies.
 A simple majority of members present and voting shall be required to pass a motion at this meeting, unless otherwise provided for in these bylaws.

-4. The Executive Board shall hold meetings, which may be in person, telephonic, or electronic, as needed throughout the year to conduct the business of the Section.
+3. The Executive Board shall hold meetings, which may be in person or remote, as needed throughout the year to conduct the business of the Section.
 At any such meeting, in the absence of the President, either the President-Elect or past President by mutual agreement shall serve in this role pro tempore.
-In the absence of the Secretary-Treasurer, the President shall ask one of the other members present to serve in that role pro tempore.
+A member of the Executive Board will take notes at each meeting.
 Most actions of the Executive Board shall be taken by an informal consensus of the Executive Board.
 In the event that a consensus cannot be reached such that an action requires a vote, a two-thirds majority of the Executive Board must participate, and a simple majority of those participating shall be required to effect such an action.

 Article VII: Committees and Liaisons

-1. The President, with the consent of the Executive Board, shall appoint a Program Committee and a Nominating Committee and such other committees as may be needed to conduct the affairs of the Section.
+1. The President, with the consent of the Executive Board, shall appoint committees as may be needed to conduct the affairs of the Section.
 The President shall report on the committees' activities at the annual meeting of the Section.

 Article VIII: Electronic Discussion List (Listserv)

-1. The Section has an electronic discussion list or listserv (currently “SSCPnet”).
-Any member of the Section may choose to be a member of SSCPnet.
+1. The Section has an electronic discussion list or listserv.
+Any member of the Section may choose to be a member of the listserv.

 2. The Executive Board may propose or revise policies regarding the listserv or its use.
 Any such new or revised policies regarding the listserv or its use shall be subject to approval by a majority of SSCP members voting via electronic ballot, with a minimum of 1-month for return of ballots.
-When Section members join the listserv, they shall be provided with the policies regarding the listserv and its use.
+Policies regarding the listserv and its use will be provided to Section members annually (in early January).
 Use of the listserv constitutes agreement to abide by these policies.
 Any listserv policies or revisions thereto approved by the SSCP membership will be in effect from the time that the members’ approval is announced on the listserv and otherwise.

 Article IX: Financial Arrangements